Indigenous Peoples and Canadian Law

 No

-This course will provide a critical survey of state law as it relates to Indigenous peoples in Canada.
-Topics will include: the historical context and constitutional framework; Aboriginal rights and title; self-government; treaties and treaty rights; the Indian Act; Inuit rights; Métis rights; and the authority and obligations of the federal and provincial governments.
+Topics may include but are not limited to: historical context and constitutional framework; Indigenous law and constitutionalism; Aboriginal rights and title; self-government; treaties and treaty rights; the Indian Act; the obligations of the federal and provincial governments; and Indigenous identity.

-This course fulfills the prerequisite requirements for the Intensive Program in Aboriginal Lands, Resources and Governments.
-It is also recommended for students who plan to take an advanced seminar on Indigenous Peoples and the Law.
+This course fulfills the prerequisite requirement for the Intensive Program in Indigenous Lands, Resources and Governments.